Get Rs.100 Flat Discount on your First order.

 Drill Bits for Accurate Hole Making

 CNC drill bits are used to create precise and repeatable holes in various materials.
 Twist drills are the most common type, suitable for general drilling applications.
-Center drills are used to create accurate starting points, ensuring better alignment and reduced tool deflection during deeper drilling operations.
+Centre drills are used to create accurate starting points, ensuring better alignment and reduced tool deflection during deeper drilling operations.

-High-quality CNC drill bits deliver consistent hole size, improved chip evacuation, and longer tool life.
+High-quality CNC drill bits deliver consistent hole size, improved chip evacuation and longer tool life.

 Face Mills for Flat Surface Machining